melisabk/python_projeleri/README.md

-# python_projeleri
+# python_projects

-Yapılan projeleri derlemek adına açıldı.
-SistersLab Python Akademisi tarafından verilen ödevler ve projeler için kullanılacaktır.
+It will be used for assignments and projects given by the SistersLab Python Academy.